 One day, I asked Google if it was a big deal to have no ambition.
 I was surprised to see how many women were complaining on different forums that their partners lacked ambition.
 In a world of anxiety, economic crisis and mass unemployment, having ambition is a very precious, even seductive quality!
 But if my career is of little importance to me, I have many ambitions for my personal life.
 Plans that force me to move on and get up in the morning, yet paradoxically, I don’t think this is essential.

 Ambition requires too much effort

 So, is ambition a sort of driving force?
 How can we go on living if we’re cruelly lacking in it?
 I don’t believe in that.
 I believe that happiness isn’t just about getting ahead or amounting to something.
-I think that we can be much happier if we respect our values and our character and if we are in tune with our conscience.
+I think that we can be much happier if we respect our values and our nature, and if we are in tune with our conscience.
 Ambition requires efforts that not everybody is willing or able to make.
 If I can’t make the effort because of a lack of time, energy, money, etc. I run the risk of suffering because I don’t fit the mold.
 And if I don’t want to succeed because making the effort is too much pressure, too much stress, too much movement for too little pleasure, isn’t it right to accept and assume my slowness, my laziness?

 Anyway, I already look like a slacker at Start Up Nation when you compare me to everyone else who’s still at the office when I’m stacking blocks with my son or lounging in the bath.
-But for me it’s clear that a lack of ambition, in particular professional ambition, is no big deal.
+But for me, it’s clear that a lack of ambition, in particular professional ambition, is no big deal.
 The real question is why, in this day and age even in the midst of a health crisis, working tirelessly is so valued?